 Snowflake is a zero-maintenance, fully managed, cloud-based data warehouse that is well known for its ease of use and infinite scalability.
 Snowflake has a cloud architecture that separates storage and compute and supports different cloud environments.
 Being a fully managed data warehouse, you do not need to actively manage your clusters.
 The compute, storage and cloud services layers are integrated but scale independently which makes it a perfect platform for varying workloads.
 Learn how to cut costs on Snowflake by 30%

 A columnar database based on SQL

 Snowflake has a columnar database engine that is based on SQL.
 Easy as it is to use, it can be challenging to get large amounts of data loaded to Snowflake as a one-time activity or as an on-going activity.
 Especially when the data latency from different disparate sources to Snowflake needs to be low.
 One thing to keep in mind is that Snowflake being a columnar database, it is preferable to avoid inserting data into Snowflake row by row – it can be excruciatingly slow.
-Learn how to load SQL Serve to Snowflake in 4 easy steps
+How to load SQL Server to Snowflake in 4 easy steps

 Loading data with staged file storage